brucemcpherson/cCacheHandler/dependencies.md

 # Google Apps Script Project: cCacheHandler
-This repo (cCacheHandler) was automatically updated on 05 November 2015 14:13:43 GMT by GasGit
+This repo (cCacheHandler) was automatically updated on 27 July 2016 10:35:09 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cCacheHandler